chakib-belgaid/powerapi-g5k/README.md

 * it will reserve an node in *paravance* from *rennes* site unless you change it in the script you can find the different clusters in this [link](https://www.grid5000.fr/mediawiki/index.php/Hardware)
+Ps: this version of smartwats works only with machines that integrate Rapl sensors so in grid5000 case, the processor must be V3 or newer

 * the database name : rapls